Immaculate Heart Academy: Athletics

 The Immaculate Heart Academy Blue Eagles play in the Big North Conference, a super conference that includes 40 public and private high schools in Northern New Jersey and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Before the realignment in 2010, IHA played as a member of the North Jersey Tri-County Conference, an interim conference created to facilitate the realignment.
-Until the NJSIAA's 2009 realignment, the school had participated in Division C of the Northern New Jersey Interscholastic League, which was made up of high schools located in Bergen County, Essex County and Passaic County, and was separated into three divisions based on NJSIAA size classification.
+Until the NJSIAA's 2009 realignment, the school had participated in Division C of the Northern New Jersey Interscholastic League, which included high schools located in Bergen County, Essex County and Passaic County, and was separated into three divisions based on NJSIAA size classification.
 With 1,062 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public A for most athletic competition purposes, which included schools with an enrollment of 381 to 1,454 students in that grade range (equivalent to Group IV for public schools).

 Immaculate Heart Academy has a longstanding rivalry with Academy of the Holy Angels.

+Immaculate Heart Academy currently has 17 athletic teams which include basketball, bowling, cross country, dance, field hockey, flag football, golf, ice hockey, lacrosse, ski racing, soccer, softball, spring track & field, swimming, tennis, volleyball, and winter track & field.
+IHA added a varsity flag football team to its roster for the 2025–26 season.